Financial-Times/origami/README.md

 o-lazy-load [![Circle CI](https://circleci.com/gh/Financial-Times/o-lazy-load/tree/master.svg?style=svg)](https://circleci.com/gh/Financial-Times/o-lazy-load/tree/master)
 =================

 This component provides lazy loading functionality for images, pictures, iframes, and more.
-It is powered by [lozad.js] which uses the Intersection Observer API to detect when elements enter the viewport.
+It is powered by [lozad] which uses the Intersection Observer API to detect when elements enter the viewport.

 - [Usage](#usage)
 	- [Markup](#markup)